 - Cerebral Palsy

 If your child has suffered from HIE, please call Fieger Law.
-We can find out why, and who is responsible.
+Our firm can find out why, and who is responsible.
 We know that money can never reverse the damage, but it can help you ensure your child leads the most productive life possible, and that your family doesn’t have to bear the crushing financial burden of care.